 Learning how to make almond milk is a great place to start when adapting a healthier lifestyle.
 Almond milk is a delicious vegan alternative and easy to make.
-It’s made with only a couple of ingredients – almonds and clean, filtered water.
-It has a neutral taste so it’s ideal for daily use.
-You can customize the flavor of the milk based on desired sweetness, additional ingredients you choose to use, and the consistency to fit your needs.
+It’s made with only a couple of ingredients – almonds and filtered water.